 Take responsibility for your items today.
 Don’t leave them as a burden for family and friends.
 And enjoy the process of putting your things in order!

-It’s nearly a year ago that Margareta Magnusson, the Swedish lady aged “between 80 and 100”, published her book ‘The Gentle Art of Swedish Death Cleaning:
+More than one year ago, Margareta Magnusson, the Swedish lady aged “between 80 and 100”, published her book ‘The Gentle Art of Swedish Death Cleaning:

 I am interested in any book that has to do with tidying up.
 However, I remember that I was a bit hesitant to buy this one when I saw it in the book shop.
 ‘Death Cleaning‘?!
 The title sounds really weird, doesn’t it?
 But I bought it, – and very much enjoyed reading it.

 And I learned a lot about decluttering again, this time from a new and refreshing perspective.

 This book is not about someone who’s all her life struggled to keep the house organised, and now presents the perfect and the only solution.